 After the scope of your EMS has been determined, your leadership team will take the reins to provide direction, set goals, and assign responsibilities for the development of the system.
-Their commitment and participation is required by the 14001 standard, so it’s important to have full buy-in from your executive leadership team before beginning your work in order to create a culture of continued efforts toward environmental excellence.
+Their commitment and participation are required by the 14001 standard, so it’s important to have full buy-in from your executive leadership team before beginning your work to create a culture of continued efforts toward environmental excellence.

 Leadership Team develops Environmental Policy